petelaud/cpplot/ReadMe.md

-This is an R project containing the code required to recreate an evaluation of coverage probability for selected confidence intervals for paired binomial risk difference or relative risk.
+This is an R project containing the code required to recreate an evaluation of coverage probability for selected confidence intervals for paired binomial risk difference, relative risk, and conditional odds ratio.
 Includes complete enumeration of coverage probability, left and right sided non-coverage, interval location index (MNCP/NCP), plus associated summary statistics and plots